juanmorenoHEIG/AcaiGo/README.md

 <hr>

-<h3>The AçaiGo App gives you the quickest, easiest way to place an order for acai bowls and then go to the store to pick them up.</h3>
+<p>The AçaiGo App gives you the quickest, easiest way to place an order for acai bowls and then go to the store to pick them up.</p>

 ## Table of contents
 * [General info](#general-info)